 A secure message is a message which you send after logging into to your Chase account.
 This is more secure than regular email and is sent from the Chase Secure Message Center – hence the name “secure message.”

-Bottom Line: In my experience Chase is usually very good at replying to your message quickly.
-And sending a secure message is the best way to ask Chase to match you to the best available offer if you applied for a credit card with a lower offer in the past 90 days.
+In fact, it’s a great way to match you to the best available offer if you applied for a credit card with a lower offer in the past 90 days.
+Offers can change and sometimes the bank will be kind enough to match the better offer — it certainly never hurts to ask.